netlify/build/packages/config/docs/file_paths.md

 Location of the Netlify Functions source files.

+Its value is (from highest to lowest priority):

+- `functions.directory` property in `netlify.toml`
-Set using the `build.functions` property in `netlify.toml` or the UI build setting.
+- `build.functions` property in `netlify.toml`
+- "Functions directory" UI build settings
+- `netlify/functions`, providing this directory exists

 Can be `undefined`.